[UPDATED: 7:23 p.m.]

 Michael Bollinger is leaving his position as executive director of South Orange Performing Arts Center (SOPAC), effective immediately.

-His sudden departure, a decision he said was mutual, comes two years after Bollinger was appointed to the position.
+His sudden departure, a decision he said was mutual, comes two years after Bollinger .
 Bollinger’s interim replacement is SOPAC director of development Linda Onorevole.

 "The board has decided it was time for a change," SOPAC Director of Marketing and Communications Scott Sullivan told Patch today via phone.
 "As we are getting ready for the 2012-13 season, the board felt a change of leadership was necessary."

 When asked if the board was disappointed with Bollinger's performance, Sullivan would only say, "There are definitely things the board was happy about [that Bollinger did], including improving SOPAC's relationship and reputation within the community, partnering with the village on the free concerts in the park, the Giants of Jazz Concert and the [Jazz] in the Loft concerts."

 Bollinger called Patch and talked about how proud he is of his work at SOPAC.
 He said he came into a very challenging situation, with a deficit budget and a great deal of tension between the village, the residents and SOPAC.
 Bollinger said he cut the deficit in half; he improved relations with the community and he increased the number and the diversity of events at SOPAC while simultaneously cutting the budget.